Skip to main content

 Calculate Your Chances of Admission with a 1200 SAT Score

 CollegeVine’s free chancing engine is not just a tool, but a guide in your college application journey.
 It provides a comprehensive analysis that takes into account your unique academic and extracurricular profile, not just your SAT score.
-This allows for tailored recommendations to enhance your college application, giving you an edge over others.
+This provides tailored recommendations to enhance your college application, giving you an edge over others.

 Understanding your chances can save you time by helping you focus on the schools where you’ll be a competitive applicant, which will ultimately improve your likelihood of admission.
 By providing a personalized and nuanced analysis, our chancing engine can be a significant asset in navigating your path to higher education.